DreamForgerJS/DreamForgerJS/README.md

 # DreamForgerJS

 DreamForgerJS is a JS library to help you make [Interactive Fiction](https://en.wikipedia.org/wiki/Interactive_fiction) games.
 This library is still in progress.
+Here is a [demo](https://codepen.io/LeviathanProgramming/pen/NWROwbB)

 ## Usage
 Basic Commands to help you be able to use DreamForgerJS